jinjilynn/cheap-react-dnd/README.md

 Parameter object includes :`acceptKeys = ["*"], initData, ref, onDrop`

-`acceptKeys` string array required, determining what keys of the drag source can be accepted `ref` DOM reference
+`acceptKeys` string array required, determining what keys of the drag source can be accepted. if the drop target accepts all the keys of drag source, you specify it as `["*"]`
+`ref` DOM reference
 `initData` initial data
 `onDrop` callback when dragging